akshaykripalani/gbg/README.md

 # gbg

-Hypersimple cli tool to run any command in the background from your shell.
+Go (to) BackGround, a hypersimple cli tool to run any command in the background from your shell.

 ## Install